pynashorg/pynash-cnc-docs/source/about.rst

 Coffee and code is a different kind of meeting than PyNash normally does.
 Everyone is the teacher and the student!
 Each C-n-C will be lead by a facilitator, but their main job is to set a framework for the discussion.
 They aren't there to lecture the whole time, only to demo and teach first :)

 Each person will come up after the facilitator is done and demo/share a part of what they did.
-This is critical to retension and building confidence/trust.
+This is critical to retention and building confidence/trust.

 Does that mean I need to have something prepared to talk about?
 ---------------------------------------------------------------